KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

         * **Branch** - Select the application branch from the drop-down menu.

-        * **Promote in pipeline** - Select the this check box in order to transfer the application from one to another stage by the specified codebase branch.
-If the **Promote in pipeline** check box is not selected, the same codebase stream will be deployed regardless of the stage, i.e. the codebase stream input, which was selected for the pipeline, will always be used.
+        * **Promote applications** - When enabled, applications will be promoted through stages using the latest successful build from each previous stage.
+When disabled, all stages will deploy the same version that was initially selected for the pipeline, regardless of any newer builds.

         :::note
           If there is another deployed environment stage with the respective codebase stream (equal image stream as an OpenShift term), the pattern combination will be as follows: `[pipeline name]-[stage name]-[application name]-[verified]`.